elaplas/data_structure_and_algos/c++/concepts/why_template_specialization_in_cpp_file.md

         std::cout<<a.t<<"\n";
     }

-    In this case the preprocessor will include the header file "bar.h" in the file "foo.cpp" (compilation unit) and the complier will
+    In this case the preprocessor will include the header file "bar.h" in the file "bar.cpp" and tries to construct the class "A" but it cannot do it because it doesn't know anything about the template arguments and template specializations.
+After that the complier will include the header file "bar.h" in the file "foo.cpp" (compilation unit) and the complier will
     see only the declaration of class template "A" and the instantiation "A<int>", so it cannot generate class "A" with the type "int". (separate compilation model effect)